 University of Bristol Admissions 2026

 University of Bristol admissions are based on academic and English language qualifications.
-Though, the university offers January and September intakes, Indian applicants must focus on the September intake for the most course availability.
-The university remains a highly competitive Russell Group university, with acceptance rates fluctuating based on application volumes, post-COVID grade inflation, and surging international demand.
+Though the university offers January and September intakes, Indian applicants must focus on the September intake for the most course availability.
+Admission to the University of Bristol is competitive, particularly for engineering and medical programs

 Bristol's overall offer rate hovers around 60-68%, but the final acceptance rate is much lower at 10-12.5% due to high competition and offer holders choosing other universities.